top of page

-- Mars
+• Mars

-- 4 min read
+• 4 min read

 Wale’s new album had me stop everything.
 Not just pause a playlist or skim a few tracks.
 I mean actually stop and take a breath.
 I needed a minute to sit with it.
 To feel it.
-This album made me reflect and be grateful for everything Wale has given to the game, because whether people realize it or not, this man has been handing out pieces of his heart since the blog era.
+This album made me reflect and be grateful for everything Wale has given to the game.
+Whether people realize it or not, this man has been handing out pieces of his heart since the blog era.
 And with Everything Is a Lot, he might have just given us one of his most personal pieces yet.

 The Space Between Pain and Precision

 Wale’s pen has always been elite.
 But this album just hits different.
 It’s poetic without feeling performative.
-From the very first track “Conundrum,” he’s laying bare the contradictions and cold truths he carries.
+From the very first track “Conundrum,” he lays bare the contradictions and cold truths he carries.
 When he says, “Heart colder than most because I can love you to death but still gotta get ghost sometimes,” or “She tell me I’m selfish, I tell her I’m self-aware,” it’s not just a clever bar.
 That’s him getting something off his chest, not just filling space.

 This project also shows off how he flexes on sample choices.
 Whether it’s Goapele’s “Closer” on “Watching Us” or the cinematic horns on the Michael Fredo record, Wale’s production always feels carefully selected.
 Like he is scoring a scene in his own movie.
-His sound choices aren’t about nostalgia.
-They are about elevation.
+His sound choices aren’t about nostalgia; they are about elevation.

 Favorite Records That Will Stay on Repeat